o3de/community/Migration Guides/Lumberyard to O3DE/Misc-Documents/Keystone-Slice-Converter/README.md

 # Keystone Slice Converter

-As a part of the Keystone effort, we're developing a slice-to-prefab (and level-to-prefab) converter.
-This tool is intended to be short-lived, providing a one-time migration for a few white-glove customers.
-Once the slice code is removed, this tool will no longer function and should be discarded.
+A slice converter tool exists to convert Lumberyard slices and levels into O3DE prefabs.
+This tool is intended to be short-lived and will be discarded after slice code is removed from O3DE.

 ## Description